-Note: Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Social Work classifications or Social Work specialty codes in the Social Science, Psychology, and Welfare field of work on a year-for-year basis for the required experience and education.
+2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Social Work classifications or Social Work specialty codes in the Social Science, Psychology and Welfare field of work on a year-for-year basis for the required experience and education.

-1. Employees in this classification must possess a current license as a Social Work Associate from the State Board of Social Work Examiners, 4201 Patterson Avenue, Baltimore, Maryland 21215.
+1. Employees in this classification must possess a current license as a License of Bachelor Social Work (LBSW) from the State Board of Social Work Examiners, 4201 Patterson Avenue, Baltimore, Maryland 21215.

 2. Employees in this classification may be assigned duties that require the operation of a motor vehicle.
 Employees assigned such duties will be required to possess a motor vehicle operator’s license valid in the State of Maryland.

-1. Employees who have not already done so must complete an approved training program and pass a competency test before being granted permanent employment status.
+1. Employees in this classification who have not already done so must complete an approved training program and pass a competency test before being granted permanent employment status.

-2. Employees of the Department of Public Safety and Correctional Services and the Department of Juvenile Services are required to qualify for and successfully complete the Entry Level Training Academy approved by the Police and Correctional Training Commission.
+2. Employees in this classification assigned to the Department of Public Safety and Correctional Services and the Department of Juvenile Services are required to qualify for and successfully complete the Entry Level Training Academy approved by the Police and Correctional Training Commission.